GrammaTech/resolve/README.md

 - test-suite guided merge conflict resolution

 ## Language Support

+Resolve supports any language that can be parsed by [tree-sitter][] and represented by [SEL][].
+This includes, but is not limited to:

+- C
+- C++
-- JavaScript via ESTree ASTs (w/acorn)
+- JavaScript
-- C/C++ via Clang ASTs
-- Java via JavaParser ASTs
+- Python
+- TypeScript
-- Common-Lisp via Eclector
+- Rust

 ## Copyright and License
 Copyright (c) 2020 GrammaTech, Inc. All rights reserved.